Parkinson’s Disease Home Care & Support – Parkinson’s Caregivers

 - Mood changes

-Treatments mainly address issues of mobility; slowness of movement, freezing, rigidity and stiffness and involuntary movements.
-Medications reminders are very important here related to the time sensitivity of the peak time of the drug.
+Treatments mainly address issues of mobility including slowness of movement, freezing, rigidity and stiffness and involuntary movements.
+Medication reminders are very important here relating to time sensitivity of the peak time due to the drug.

 - Maintain mobility

 - Encourage range-of-motion (ROM) exercises per care plan (second-most important treatment after medication)

 - Maintain independence